guerrinoservices/influencer-opportunity-finder/EULA.md

 ✓ You have read and understood this EULA
 ✓ You agree to be bound by its terms
-✓ You understand the risks of using automation software ✓ You accept responsibility for any consequences of use ✓ You understand we are not affiliated with any third-party platforms ✓ You agree to indemnify us as described herein
+✓ You understand the risks of using this software
+✓ You accept responsibility for any consequences of use ✓ You understand we are not affiliated with any third-party platforms ✓ You agree to indemnify us as described herein